lupyuen/lupyuen.github.io/src/ci6.md

 - And testing [__Each Commit in QEMU RISC-V__](https://gist.github.com/lupyuen/74c74050683721f1bbbedb21e026ac6f#file-special-qemu-riscv-knsh-log-L1414)

 - Yep it's the same idea as Rewinding a Build!
-Just that we're locating a __Runtime Fault__ instead of a Compile Error
+Just that we're (slowly) locating a __Runtime Fault__ instead of a (quicker) Compile Error

 _Happy Holidays!
 Will we have more stories about NuttX CI?_